Cast Aluminum Heatsink: The cast aluminum heatsink dissipates heat

 circuits are active.

-Power Connections: The power and ground
+Power Connections: The power

 sizes of 12- to 24-gauge.
 A Phillips-head or slotted screwdriver (not supplied)